openeew/openeew-python/README.rst

 * sensor firmware
 * detection algorithms

 Currently it provides a client to simplify downloading data held as an `AWS Public Dataset <https://registry.opendata.aws/grillo-openeew/>`_.
+See `here <https://github.com/grillo/openeew/tree/master/data#accessing-openeew-data-on-aws>`_ for information about how data is organized.

-More features will be coming soon.
+More library features will be coming soon.

 Installation
 ===========